plone/training/mastering-plone/zpt_2.rst

 .. only:: not presentation

     Why don't we always only use templates?
-Because we might want to do something more complicated than get an attribute from the context and render its value in some html tag.
+    Because we might want to do something more complicated than get an attribute from the context and render its value in some HTML tag.

-    There is a deprecated technology called 'skin templates' that allows you to simply add some page template (e.g. 'old_style_template.pt') to a certain folder in the ZMI or your egg and you can access it in the browser by opening a url like http://localhost:8080/Plone/old_style_template and it will be rendered.
+    There is a deprecated technology called 'skin templates' that allows you to simply add some page template (e.g. 'old_style_template.pt') to a certain folder in the ZMI or your egg and you can access it in the browser by opening a URL like http://localhost:8080/Plone/old_style_template and it will be rendered.

     But we don't use it and you too should not, even though these skin templates are still all over Plone.

     Since we use :py:mod:`plone.app.contenttypes` we do not encounter many skin templates when dealing with content any more.
     But more often than not you'll have to customize an old site that still uses skin templates.

 Skin templates and Python scripts in ``portal_skins`` are deprecated because: